It screams sparkles, stilettos, and body-con dresses.

 And even still, I always stash a pair of plain ol’ flip flops in my bag just in case my feet need a switch up — it’s a tight fit, but they can somehow fit into that little bag.

-On Saturday night, we went to see the Michael Jackson Cirque du Soleil show.
+On Saturday night, we went to see a Cirque du Soleil show.
 Insert squeals here, because it was AMAZING.
 I wore a timeless pair of heels (similar) with this one shoulder dress and brought my faux leather jacket (similar), just in case the theatre was chilly.

 Worth noting: I also wore Kat Von D eyeliner.
 This stuff only comes out on special occasions, because it’s so intense, but it makes a killer wing and it stays put like nothing else.